-General rules for taxation of individuals Personal allowances
+General rules for taxation of individuals

+Personal allowances

-A deduction from income tax is granted as a personal allowance to each individual.
-The allowance amounts to DKK 46,000 in 2018.
+A deduction from income tax is granted as a personal allowance to an individual.
+The allowance amounts to DKK 46,500 in 2020.

 If a married person cannot utilise the total tax value of the allowance, the balance is transferred to the spouse.
 Specific rules apply to married individuals subject to limited tax liability only.